lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 There are newer images and kernels if you want to update and there are older ones in case you would like to go back in time to use older kernels and images for the Relay Cape.
-Please remember that older firmware will work differently on the BBB or other related am335x SBC.
+Please remember that older firmware will work differently on the BBB or other related am335x SoC.

 C Source with File Descriptors
 ******************************

-You can name this file GPIO.c and use gcc to handle compiling the source into a binary like so:
+You can name this file GPIO.c and use gcc to handle compiling the source into a binary like so onboard the BBB or other related am335x SoC/SiP:

 `gcc GPIO.c -o GPIO`